-The operating segments are identified on the basis of information that is reviewed by the Companies management to make decisions about resources to be allocated and assess its performance.
+The operating segments are identified based on information that is reviewed by the Company's management to make decisions about resources to be allocated and assess its performance.
 Accordingly, for management purposes, the Group is organized into two operating segments based on the two business units the Group has.
-The two business units are incorporated under two separate subsidiaries of the Company, the CPO production unit is incorporated under CS DekelOil Siva Ltd and its subsidiary and the RCN processing plant under construction is incorporated under Pearlside Holdings Ltd and its subsidiary (see Note 1)
+The two business units are incorporated under two separate subsidiaries of the Company, the CPO production unit is incorporated under CS DekelOil Siva Ltd and its subsidiary and the RCN processing plant in commissioning stage is incorporated under Pearlside Holdings Ltd and its subsidiary (see Note 1).